Jaywrkr/SparkAR/README.md

 ### FAQ
 - How can I upload my effects/filters to Instagram?.
 If you want to upload your filters/effects to Instagram you need to submit a request/invitation for being part of the Instagram Beta Program in [here](https://www.facebook.com/arp/ig/beta?hc_location=ufi).
 Waiting time in average is 3/4 months.
+- Is it possible to somehow speed up the process of being accepted for Beta?
+Nope.
+- If I edit the name of my effect, will I encounter any issues?
+Will it loose my impression count?
+No issues.
+- Can I use the telephone function out of an Ar effect?
+No.
+- Is it possible to use two cameras simultaneously? ie. I want to project on a back camera what's happening on front.
+No.